richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 ## Terminology

+{::boilerplate bcp14info}

 The following terms are used throughout this document.
+For more details about the organizations related to the IETF, see
+{{!RFC9281, Section 3}}.

 Area Director
 : The manager of an IETF Area.
-The Area Directors along with the IETF Chair comprise the Internet Engineering Steering Group (IESG).

 Contribution
 : Any submission to the IETF intended by the Contributor for publication as